serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `boolean`

-false if the operation was cancelled or no URL is configured
+False if the operation was cancelled or no URL is configured.

 #### Implementation of